 What is Shigureni?

-According to that, Shigureni is a kind of “Tsukudani (佃煮)” typically made from beef or clam meat, cooked with slices of ginger.
+According to the site, Shigureni is a kind of “Tsukudani (佃煮)” typically made from beef or clam meat, simmered with slices of ginger.

-So the Furikake flakes of beef that soaked up the flavor of the liquid seasonings are sweet, savory, and full of umami.
+These beef Furikake flakes that have soaked up the flavor of the liquid are sweet, savory, and full of umami.

 It really tastes good, making a warm bowl of white rice an absolute delight.